crispab/crisp-dna/_docs/what-is-productspace.md

 Our purpose is simple: to enable our Members to be happy.
 We measure only one thing and that's their happiness.

-Referred to as "our home", we've visualsed it below, along with a description of other things  that are important to us.
+Referred to as "our home", we've visualised it below, along with a description of other things  that are important to us.

 ![What is Product Space](../assets/theproductspace-what.png "What is Product Space")